Dead Man on Campus (The Vampire Diaries): Plot

 Nadia arrives asking why Katherine called her and Katherine explains she needs her help to summon the spirit inside Matt.
 Nadia does so and Katherine asks why he is in Mystic Falls.
 The spirit of Gregor says that he is there because he wants to kill Silas but since Silas is already dead Katherine insists that he tell her the real reason and she also shows him that she has the knife.
 Gregor finally admits that his orders are to kill Katherine.
 Upon hearing this, Katherine stabs Matt's body with the knife.
 Stefan worries about Matt but Katherine reassures him that Matt will be totally fine; Gregor on the other hand, not so much since the knife is the only thing that can truly kill a traveler.

 When everything with Gregor is over, Stefan has a new series of flashbacks and Katherine helps him deal with them.
 She manages to help and Stefan is calm again.
 Later, he finds a note from Katherine addressed to Nadia telling her that she is going to kill herself since she cannot fight her new enemy: time.
 Katherine leaps from the top of the clock tower, but Stefan arrives in time and catches her, saving her from death.

 Meanwhile, Bonnie can no longer hide what is happening to her when she doubles over screaming in front of Jeremy (Steven R. McQueen) because a deceased supernatural spirit passes through her to the other side.
 He asks her what is going on and she tells him the truth.
 Jeremy is annoyed that she did not tell him the moment she knew, but she assures him that everything is OK since the pain is worth being with him.

 At the end of the episode, Damon finds a pack of blood on Wes' laboratory fridge with the number 12144 on it.
-He asks Wes about it and when Was asks why he cares, Damon reveals that he was number 21051 once.
+He asks Wes about it and when Wes asks why he cares, Damon reveals that he was number 21051 once.
 Wes realizes that Damon was an Augustine vampire and when Damon hears the name he remembers things from his past.
 He says that he thought the "Augustine vampire project" was shut down 60 years ago and despite the promise he gave to Elena not to kill Wes, he decides to kill him.
 Wes manages to free himself and before Damon gets him, he pushes the emergency button which pours vervain from the fire sprinklers causing Damon to faint.

 Damon wakes up in a prison cell and it seems he was there before as there are marks with his initials on the wall.